GreeDyn/Dynamic-Programming/README.md

 # Dynamic-Programming
-This is a dedicated repo for dynamic programming, their applications and research.
+This is a dedicated repository for dynamic programming, their applications and research.